 Parent-child document linking.
 A master supply agreement spawns amendments, change orders, quality addenda, and pricing schedules.
 If those documents aren’t linked, the master agreement is a fiction.
 Someone will act on terms that were superseded two amendments ago.

-Searchability across the entire portfolio.
+- Searchability across the entire portfolio.
 When tariffs hit, you need to search every supplier contract for “force majeure,” “price adjustment,” or “tariff” in seconds.
 If your contracts are scattered across shared drives and email, that search takes weeks.
-With OCR and full-text search, it takes seconds, even across scanned documents.

-Audit readiness without a dedicated compliance team.
+- Audit readiness without a dedicated compliance team.
 When a customer audit or ISO recertification requires you to produce every active supplier agreement and its amendment history, you need that documentation in one place.
-Reconstructing it from five departments takes weeks.
-Pulling it from a searchable repository takes an afternoon.

-Date management that matches manufacturing cycles.
+- Date management that matches manufacturing cycles.
 Supplier agreements don’t just have expiration dates.
 They have annual pricing review dates, volume commitment deadlines, insurance certificate renewal dates, and notice-to-terminate windows.
 Missing any of them costs money.
-Automated alerts need to track all of them, not just the obvious two.

 How ContractSafe Connects the Chain